openresty/lua-resty-lrucache/README.markdown

 This is a good way of telling of how much memory the cache is actually consuming.

+This method was added in the `v0.10` release.

 [Back to TOC](#table-of-contents)

 capacity